pixeldroid/programming-pages/docs/_guides/Reporting-Issues-and-Contributing.md

 The source for this template is [hosted on GitHub][programming-pages] {:.larger.text}

-If you'd like to report a bug, please provide steps to reproduce in an [issue][issues]
+If you'd like to report a bug, please provide steps to reproduce in an [issue][issues].

 [Pull requests][pull-requests] for improved documentation, bug fixes and useful features are also welcome. :gift_heart: